-On May 12, 2016, the C/CAG Board approved Resolution 16-11 authorizing the adoption of the Measure M 5-Year Implementation Plan for Fiscal year 2017-2021.
+The C/CAG Board approved an update of the Measure M 5-Year Implementation Plan for fiscal years 2021/22 to 2025/26.
 Under the Expenditure Plan, 50% of the net proceeds will be allocated to cities/towns and the County for local streets and roads and 50% will be used for countywide transportation programs such as transit operations, regional traffic congestion management, water pollution prevention, and safe routes to school programs.
-An Implementation Plan was developed to provide detailed program information.
-The Plan defines the percentages breakdown and estimated revenue for the respective categories and programs as follows:
+The percentages in the updated Implementation Plan are slightly different from the prior years plans as follows: